-While cork is naturally water resistant, it is not waterproof and must be sealed in order to protect the surface from stains and damage over time.
-Floating floor planks typically come presealed with polyurethane, but some manufacturers recommend adding an additional coat for best results.
+While cork is naturally water resistant, it isn't waterproof and must be sealed to protect the surface from stains and damage.
+Floating floor planks typically come pre-sealed with polyurethane, but some manufacturers recommend adding an additional coat.
 Floating cork floors that are coated with wax should be resealed every six to 12 months, and those sealed with polyurethane can be resealed every five years or so.

-Another advantage of cork is that its microbial properties allow it to repel dust, dirt and allergens, so a quick sweep or vacuum now and then is all you need to keep them looking like new.
-Avoid wet mops and chemical cleaners that can seep in and stain.
+Another advantage of cork is that its microbial properties allow it to repel dust, dirt, and allergens, so a quick sweep or vacuum now and then is all you need to keep them looking like new.
+When cleaning cork floors, avoid wet mops and chemical cleaners that can seep in and stain.
 Depending on the thickness of your cork planks, you may also be able to have them lightly sanded and refinished to buff out minor damage.

-Perhaps the most difficult decision you'll face when opting for a cork floating floor is deciding on the type of planks to purchase due to the versatility of the material.
+Perhaps the most difficult decision you'll face when opting for a cork floating floor is deciding on the type of planks to purchase.
 There is a wide variety of styles and designs to fit every taste, from rustic and natural to sleek and modern.
 Natural cork follows the standard wood color spectrum of beige to brown but also features unique pattern variations based upon the individual tree from which it was harvested.

 While some homeowners prefer to go with cork's natural coloring, there are manufacturers that produce cork planks in an array of color stains to suit every decor.
 Composite cork flooring is also available in digitally printed designs that mimic traditional hardwood flooring and even stone.